jpfairbanks/querygarden/docs/index.md

 QueryGarden
 ===========

-Growing healthy applications in fertile SQL.
+Growing healthy applications in well-preppared SQL.

 Many software packages within the OHDSI ecosystem rely on SQL query generation, which is fraught with security risks and compatibility